 I began to live two lives.

 I felt like I was forever walking a tightrope, trying to balance myself, lest those different lives I led tumbled into one another.
 I became a chameleon.
 I could change myself to fit any environment.
 I felt just as comfortable when I would visit the West Wing of the White House with a friend of mine who was a member of the President’s cabinet as I felt when I was in a seedy bar or the house of a cocaine dealer.

 But, I was high functioning and nobody could tell me what to do.
 Lies and deception became more commonplace than truth and honesty.
 I certainly couldn’t let anyone know what was really going on.
 After all, what would they think?
 I was a lawyer.
 I couldn’t admit that I had a problem – least of all with alcohol and cocaine.

 By 2000, I was divorced, remarried and had my first DUI arrest in New Jersey.
 I had rescued my home and my office building from foreclosure on at least four occasions.
 By 2005, I was divorced a second time and was arrested for a second DUI, this time in Florida.

 I never reported either arrest to the Pennsylvania Disciplinary Board and, of course, told no one else that either incident had occurred as well.
-I failed to comply to court ordered sanctions in both cases, because it would have meant revealing my arrests in my home jurisdiction.
+I failed to comply with court-ordered sanctions in both cases because it would have meant revealing my arrests in my home jurisdiction.
 As a result, I had bench warrants issued against me in both states.

 My solution?
 Stay out of New Jersey and Florida.